How to choose olive trees

 Go to our Olive Trees page where we created tools to help you choose the right olive trees for your farm or garden.

-2) We sorted the olive trees by their primary purpose, although all the olives can be used for both curing and oil.
+2) Olives can be used for either eating (Table), for oil production, or both, eating and oil.
 Go to the Olive Uses tool.
 If you want to grow table olives to cure and eat, choose Table in the sidebar.
 If you want to press olive oil, choose Oil.
 Several of our olive trees are “dual purpose” and appear on both lists.
+Remember olives must be cured before eating.
+You can watch Tricia show you how to cure olives using the lactic fermentation method, or Greek-style brined olives.

 3) Olive trees are particularly attractive and have been a motif in art since ancient times.
 If you’re planning to use olive trees as edible landscaping, you’ll appreciate our tool that sorts the trees by growth habit.
 Within Olive Tree Habits, choose Upright for a tree that grows mostly upward, and Weeping for a tree that has drooping branches.